 We rented a car in Ljubljana and drove into Triglav National Park, stopping in Bovec for the night.
 There was nothing very interesting about this town, but it was a good place to stop.

 We stayed at the Apartments and Rooms Skok.
 Basic, but comfortable and reasonably priced.

 Pro Tip: We stopped in Kobarid to visit the museum on our way to Bovec.
-The historical museum is small, but interesting.
-We didn’t know it at the time, but apparently one restaurant in Kobarid, Hisa Franko, is generally regarded as one of the best in the world.
+The historical museum is small but interesting.
+We didn’t know it at the time but, apparently, one restaurant in Kobarid, Hisa Franko, is generally regarded as one of the best in the world.
 Had we known that at the time, we probably would have made a point to stay in Kobarid and visit that restaurant.

 We spent three nights in the resort town at Lake Bled at the Best Western Premier Hotel Lovec.
-We spent a couple of days visiting the castle, walking around the lake and taking a Pletna to the Bled Island.
+We spent a couple of days visiting the castle, walking around the lake and taking a Pletna to Bled Island.
 A quick side trip out to Vintgar Gorge, just about a 20-30 minute drive from Bled made for some amazing views.

 This was a great place to relax and recharge after several long, stressful days driving through the mountains of Slovenia.

 After returning the rental car to Ljubljana, we took a train to Rijeka.
 There is not much train service through Croatia, so we really just stopped here to pick up another car (taking car across country borders can be very expensive).

 We spent one night at the Hotel Jadran, which is RIGHT on the Adriatic Sea (Kvarner Bay).